 Today, the Pacific Palisades enjoy one of the lowest population densities in the area, consisting of upscale homes averaging 3,800 square feet.
-The Palisades are one of the more expensive parts of LA’s Westside, with entry points for single family homes in the $2 million range and heading up from there.
+The Palisades is one of the more expensive parts of LA’s Westside, with entry points for single-family homes in the $2 million range and heading up from there.
 As homes exceed 6,000 square feet, pricing tends to fall between $5-10 million.
 However, larger properties with more land can fetch up to $25 million.

 The Pacific Palisades neighborhood is certainly not short of attractions and recreation.
 It boasts miles of ocean-view hiking trails, Will Rogers Historical Park, and its own quaint downtown area known as The Village, a haven of fine dining, cafes, and boutique shopping.